florinpop17/app-ideas/Projects/Timezone-Slackbot.md

 -   [ ] User can see the persons timezone displayed next to their name.
 For example, 'IST' for India Standard Time

-## Trello Board

-You can track your progress by cloning this [Trello Board](https://trello.com/b/HcMP9WSY/timezone-slackbot)

 ## Useful links and resources

 More information about timezones can be found [here](https://www.timeanddate.com/time/current-number-time-zones.html)